SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 Integer literals are numbers which do not have a floating point part.

-**541** is a literal value, for example.
+For example: **541** is a literal value.

-They can be represented in a few different ways, which are not as intuitive:
+They can be represented in a few different ways which are not as intuitive:

 - **hexadecimal integer literals** - values using the hexdecimal numeral system; beginning with **0x** and **OX** - **0xFE**, **0xA8F1**, **0xFFFFFFFF**